 The rail industry generates more than \$73 billion in economic output to the Commonwealth each year.
 The Port of Virginia in the Hampton Roads region handles 4 million containers annually from all around the world.
-Currently, the Port moves a greater percentage of containers by rail - 35 percent - than any other port along the East Coast, with a goal of increasing that movement to 40 percent.
-The construction of a new Long Bridge opens freight capacity on the existing bridge.
+Currently, the Port moves more containers by rail - 35 percent - than any other port along the East Coast.
+With a goal of increasing that movement to 40 percent, the construction of a new Long Bridge opens freight capacity on the existing bridge.
 Without this added capacity, freight trains alone in 2040 will experience more than 10 times the current delay.